IsaHu-dev/Film-Memory-Quiz-Night/README.md

 - __UX DESIGN__

   - I have provided principles of good UX design.
 It provides a clean, intuitive interface with clear navigation and visual feedback.
 The layout is simple and user-friendly, ensuring that users can easily follow the flow of the quiz, from answering questions to viewing their results.
-The color scheme creates good contrast for readability, and interactive elements like buttons are visually distinct, making it easy for users to interact with the application.
-Additionally, the quiz is responsive, adapting well to both mobile and desktop devices, ensuring a seamless experience for all users.
+The interactive elements,(i.e, the buttons) are visually distinct, making it easy for users to interact with the application.

   - The Colour Palette - consists of a combination of neutral, vibrant, and contrasting colors, supports good UX design in several ways.
-Dark tones like "Extra Black" (222222) and "Extra Black" (181A20) offer excellent readability when paired with lighter text, enhancing clarity and reducing eye strain, especially in low-light environments.
-The use of "Keypad" (5DBEA3) brings a calming, balanced tone to the interface, often associated with trust and ease of use, ideal for interactive elements like buttons.
-Bright accent colors such as "Deep Pink" (EC3992) and "Dragonfruit" (D9006E) draw attention to critical actions or alerts, improving user engagement.
+Dark tones like "Extra Black" (222222) and "Extra Black" (181A20) offer excellent readability when paired with lighter text and enhance clarity.
+The use of "Keypad" (13926E) brings a calming, balanced tone to the interface, often associated with trust and ease of use, ideal for interactive elements like buttons.

+  - Bright accent colors such as "Deep Pink" (DF0B75) and "Dragonfruit" (EB59A2) draw attention to critical actions or alerts, improving user engagement.
 Together, this palette supports user-friendly interactions by balancing readability, visual emphasis, and emotional appeal, creating a seamless and intuitive experience.

+  - Additionally, the high contrast between buttons and their backgrounds ensures that they are accessible to a wide range of users, including those with visual impairments, by adhering to accessibility guidelines.
+The web application has a high score on Lighthouse.

 ![Colour Swatch](https://github.com/IsaHu-dev/Film-Memory-Quiz-Night/blob/main/media/colourswatch.png)

 - __Summary__

   - The Film Memory Quiz Night offers an engaging and interactive experience with features like real-time feedback, visual elements, scoring systems, and seamless navigation.
 Whether you're playing on a mobile device or desktop, the quiz provides an accessible, fun, and challenging environment for movie lovers to test their knowledge and enjoy a game night with friends or family.

-### Features Left to Implement

-  - Add a user dasboard for users to check their scores every month on a subscription basis.

 ## Testing